Yes, Lego Crocs are real – and they’ll cost $300 in Singapore

 PHOTO: LEGO WEBSITE

-Crocs has teamed up with the Danish toymaker in a multiyear agreement, starting with Lego-shaped clogs as it looks to connect with new consumers.
+Crocs has teamed up with the Danish toymaker in a multi-year agreement, starting with Lego-shaped clogs as it looks to connect with new consumers.
 Another launch will follow in the spring.

 PHOTO: LEGO WEBSITE

-“Lego has a very broad consumer base, very similar to Crocs,” said Anne Mehlman, president of the Crocs brand, in an interview.
+“Lego has a very broad consumer base, very similar to Crocs,” said Ms Anne Mehlman, president of the Crocs brand, in an interview.
 “They have very engaged kids and very engaged adults – a lot of adults have full Lego rooms dedicated, and we do too.”

-The casual footwear maker needs a new hit as the rapid growth of recent years fades.
+The casual-footwear maker needs a new hit as the rapid growth of recent years fades.

 gained favour